Indian campaign of Ahmad Shah Durrani: Eighth invasion (1766–1767)

-Ninth invasion of India (1768–1769)
+Ninth invasion (1768–1769)

 In late 1768, Ahmad Shah attempted a ninth invasion of India.
 His forces advanced as far as the Jhelum River, but the Sikhs fell back and attacked him from all directions.
 No loot was able to be garnered, and internal disputes rose within the Afghan army, forcing a complete withdrawal.
 As he withdrew back between Peshawar and Kabul, the division in his army grew greater and his camp was plundered, with many killed as a result.
 This was the final invasion of India by Ahmad Shah, excluding three later attempts.

-Tenth, eleventh, and attempted twelfth invasions of India (1769–1771)
+Tenth, eleventh, and attempted twelfth invasions (1769–1771)

 Between Late 1769 and Autumn 1771, Ahmad Shah attempted three more invasions of India.
 In December 1769, he advanced toward Peshawar but was unsure on how to reach Delhi, withdrawing back to Kandahar.
 In June 1770, Ahmad Shah again advanced to Peshawar, planning an invasion of India.
 However, undetermined to fight the Sikhs, he again withdrew.
 In August 1771, Ahmad Shah planned an invasion of India, with strong rumors circulating that Ahmad Shah would attack in the winter.
 This was unfound however, with Barker remarking that Ahmad Shah would not cross the Indus due to opposition by the Sikhs.